Matt Atherton, BVSc, PhD (PI)

 Assistant Professor of Immuno-Oncology

 Dr. Matt Atherton completed veterinary school at the University of Bristol.
 Following three years in mixed practice Matt undertook a rotating internship at the Royal Veterinary College.
-Matt gained board certification in medical oncology following residency training at the University of Glasgow and was awarded Master of Veterinary Medicine for researching the canine serum proteome in canine lymphoma.
+Matt gained board certification in medical oncology following residency training at the University of Glasgow and was awarded Master of Veterinary Medicine for researching the serum proteome in canine lymphom.
 Subsequently he defended his PhD at McMaster University with data from this research enabling “first-in-man” oncolytic virotherapy trials for epithelial malignancies.
 Matt completed post-doctoral training at McMaster and the University of Pennsylvania where he studied novel approaches to cancer immunotherapy prior to starting a comparative oncology lab at Penn Vet in November 2022.
 The primary focus of the Atherton Lab is dissecting the interplay between the immune system and cancer with a goal of developing next generation adoptive T cell therapies for hematologic malignancies utilizing a One Health approach.
 As a clinician scientist Matt enjoys seeing general medical oncology clinics and is a member of the Comprehensive Care Team at the Ryan Veterinary Hospital where research generated in the lab is used to inform clinical trials for veterinary cancer patients.

 Jenny Lenz, DVM (Oncology Faculty and Collaborator)